jojobear13/shinpokered/README.md

 v1.24.5-X (experimental)
 - Fixed a bug in the AI that caused trainers to use poison-effect moves inaccurately
+- Corrected the text in green & red-jp pokedex entries

 v1.24.5
 - Fix Psywave symmetry